 The breed’s trademark feature is its tail that can measure up to 10 meters – the most extended tail among the birds.
 They have black feathers with silver and white stripes covering their heads, breasts, back, and legs, with white earlobes, medium-sized wattles, and a comb.
 They are low egg layers, have a docile temperament, and mainly for exhibitions.

 The Shamo chicken species is a hard-feathered breed developed in Japan, but with Thailand’s roots.
 The Japanese developed this breed mainly for cockfights and smuggled them overseas for the same purpose.

-It is the second-tallest chicken species, with a large, tall, and almost vertical body carriage-measuring 3 feet after the Malay chicken breed.
+It is the second-tallest chicken species, after the Malay chicken breed, with a large, tall, and almost vertical body carriage.
 They are intelligent and calm chickens, although the roosters can be territorial and a bully towards others.

 15. Phoenix Chickens